ZetaTwo/zetatwocom/_posts/ctf/2015-07-14-polictf-writeup.md

 ## <a name="crypto50-exorcise"></a>Crypto 50: Exorcise

-Thanks to a mistake I actually solved this one in an unnecessarily complicated way.
+Due to a mistake I actually solved this one in an unnecessarily complicated way.
 The challenge provided a service which you could send text to and get it and some other text back encrypted.
 The encryption was a simple repeated XOR with the flag as a key.